nebulasio/nebdocs/docs/node-strategy/consensus.md

 1. The top 6 candidate nodes are selected automatically as per their score (detailed above).
-2. The remaining 15 candidate nodes are selected from the candidate pool containing the 45 additional nodes according to the following formula:
+2. 14 consensus nodes are selected from the candidate pool containing the remaining 45 candidate nodes according to the following formula:

 > R<sub>Consensus</sub> = (R<sub>(i)</sub> / Sum(R)) × Random()